mathjax/MathJax-docs/advanced/model.rst

 Page authors can use one of MathJax's preprocessors to convert from math delimiters that are more natural for the author to type (e.g., TeX math delimiters like ``$$...$$``) to MathJax's ``<script>`` format.
-Blog and wiki software could extend from their own markup languages to include math delimiters, which they could convert to MathJax's ``<script>`` format automatically.
+Blog and wiki software could extend their own markup languages to include math delimiters, which they could convert to MathJax's ``<script>`` format automatically.

-Note, however, that Internet Explorer has a bug that causes it to remove the space before a ``<script>`` tag if there is also a space after it, which can cause serious spacing problems with in-line math in Internet Explorer.
+Note, however, that Internet Explorer (version 8 and belowhas a bug that causes it to remove the space before a ``<script>`` tag if there is also a space after it, which can cause serious spacing problems with in-line math in Internet Explorer.
 There are three possible solutions to this in MathJax.
 The recommended way is to use a math preview (an element with class ``MathJax_Preview``) that is non-empty and comes right before the ``<script>`` tag.
 Its contents can be just the word ``[math]``, so it does not have to be specific to the mathematics script that follows; it just has to be non-empty (though it could have its style set to ``display:none``).
-See also the ``preJax`` and ``postJax`` options in the :ref:`Core Configuration Options
-<configure-hub>` document for another approach.
+See also the ``preJax`` and ``postJax`` options in the :ref:`Core Configuration Options <configure-hub>` document for another approach.

 The components of MathJax